What is a bobtail truck? A guide for fleet operators

 Additionally, the Department of Energy calls a straight truck transporting propane gas a bobtail.

-Typically, most truck drivers do not like to bobtail.
+Most truck drivers typically do not like to bobtail.
 Besides not generating revenue while bobtailing, trucks can become more difficult to drive.
 Trucks are designed to carry heavy trailers, so when there is none, drivers must be more careful while maneuvering and braking.
 Despite weighing less, bobtail trucks require a longer braking distance.
 They are more susceptible to skidding out on tight curves and turns, even with anti-lock brakes.

 Some believe the term was popularized by the holiday song “Jingle Bells.”
 There are lyrics in the song saying, “bells on bobtails ring.”
 This refers to the style of the horse’s tail cut — typically docked or cut short to prevent entangling with the sleigh reins.